nollieheel/cookbook-letsencrypt/README.md

 # cookbook-letsencrypt-cookbook

-Installs using the Let's Encrypt Client as described [here](https://letsencrypt.readthedocs.io/en/latest/intro.html "Let's Encrypt Client Documentation").
-Currently supports only the `standalone` plugin.
-So just simple stuff.
+Installs LetsEncrypt certificates using Certbot as described [here](https://certbot.eff.org/docs/install.html).
+For more information on how to use the certbot client, see [here](https://certbot.eff.org/docs/using.html).

-Also installs a script that attempts to auto-renew the certificates every specified number of days.
+Also installs a bash script that attempts to auto-renew the certificates every specified number of days.

 ## Supported Platforms